Flexberry/flexberry.github.io/pages/guides/base-tech/storage/gbt_sql.en.md

 permalink: en/gbt_sql.html
 lang: en
 autotranslated: true
-hash: 0e8bebe66cccec96e895a44cb90910217f5854c351c151e9fbf644e8825623a8
+hash: 1d6b73a01cd11924a8a1773e16504cf94e5cb44e4aaf80377bfed74a809d40ce
 ---
 ## Brief description

-**Structured query language (SQL — "structured query language")** formal non-procedural programming language used to create, modify and manage data in an arbitrary relational database managed by appropriate database management system (DBMS).
+**Structured query language (SQL — structured `язык запросов`)** formal non-procedural programming language used to create, modify and manage data in an arbitrary relational database managed by appropriate database management system (DBMS).
 SQL is based on tuple calculus.

 **SQL** is primarily an information-logical language designed to describe, modify, and retrieve data stored in relational databases.
 SQL can be called a programming language, while it is not Turing-complete, but the language standard specification, SQL/PSM provides the possibility of its procedural extensions.